Filipe Godinho

-Filipe André Pereira Godinho (born 8 September 1989) is a Portuguese professional footballer who plays mainly as a right-back.
+Filipe André Pereira Godinho (born 8 September 1989) is a Portuguese former professional footballer who played mainly as a right-back.

 Club career

 Born in Amadora, Lisbon District, Godinho spent the vast majority of his senior career in the lower leagues or amateur football.
 His professional input in his homeland consisted of one LigaPro season apiece with C.D.
 Cova da Piedade and S.C.
 Farense.
 On 30 April 2016, while at the service of the former club, he scored in a 2–1 home win against S.C.
 Angrense that sealed promotion to the second division for the first time ever.

 In the summer of 2013, Godinho signed with Chojniczanka Chojnice of the Polish I liga, but returned to Portugal in the following transfer window after agreeing to a contract at GS Loures.
 He scored his only goal in the Portuguese second tier on 11 March 2017 as a Cova da Piedade player, but in a 2–1 away loss to S.C.
 Olhanense.